 We included data on the accuracy of screening from seven different programs, but the heterogeneity of screening modalities, screeners, and referral criteria makes it challenging to compare across studies.
-It is clearly possible to detect children with AIS through screening, although the sensitivity and positive predictive value of screening programs appears to vary depending on whether a single mode of screening or multiple modes are used, and on the threshold used to define a positive screening result.
-The FBT with scoliometer measurement-the screening modality recommended by organizations advocating screening -had estimated predictive values of 29 percent to 54 percent for detecting scoliosis curves of ≥10 degrees in the studies included in this review.
-One study found that sensitivity and predictive value estimates are higher when a measurement of ATR (e.g., scoliometer) is combined with intermediate Moiré topography assessment; however, Moiré screening is used infrequently in the United States and its feasibility as a population- or school-based screening modality may be limited where access to specialized equipment is unavailable.
+It is clearly possible to detect children with AIS through screening, although the sensitivity and positive predictive value of screening programs appears to vary depending on whether a single mode or multiple modes of screening are used, and on the threshold used to define a positive screening result.
+The FBT with scoliometer measurement-the screening modality recommended by organizations advocating screening-had estimated predictive values of 29 to 54 percent for detecting scoliosis curves of 10° or greater in the studies included in this review.
+One study found that sensitivity and predictive value estimates are higher when a measurement of ATR (e.g., scoliometer) is combined with intermediate Moiré topography assessment; however, Moiré topography is used infrequently in the United States and its feasibility as a population- or school-based screening modality may be limited where access to specialized equipment is unavailable.

-A low threshold for a positive screening result may increase the likelihood of detecting children with severe AIS who could benefit from immediate intervention; an analysis of patients referred to the single scoliosis referral center in the western district of Sweden during the ten-year period in which a systematic screening program for AIS was introduced demonstrated declines in the most severe curves detected each year and in the number of individuals that required surgical treatment.
-124 However, it also may identify screen-positive individuals who will never require treatment.
-Luk and colleagues noted that although 2.5 percent of the adolescents in their survey population of over 150,000 fit the diagnostic criteria for scoliosis (curve of ≥10 degrees), only a little more than half of these individuals had curves of 20 degrees or more (approaching the threshold at which brace treatment often is instituted), and only 0.2 percent of adolescents had curves $\geq$ 40 degrees (approaching the threshold for surgical treatment).
-Using a higher cutoff point to designate a positive screening test (e.g., curves ≥20 degrees) would be a possible alternative approach; however, this may preclude the ability to identify and monitor or preemptively treat individuals with mild curves that may progress.
-As noted above, it is difficult to accurately predict which individuals with AIS will be most likely to have their curves progress during adolescence.
-There is a greater likelihood of curve progression associated with female gender, greater severity of curve, significant remaining growth potential, and certain curve types.
-However, gender is the only of these factors that can be known at the time of screening, and because the majority of females with AIS will not have significant progression of curve, the predictive value of gender for risk stratification may be limited.
-Gender-based approaches to screening have been endorsed by several organizations, but no studies of gender-targeted screening approaches met our inclusion criteria.
-In the studies included in this review, females comprised between 68 percent and 82 percent of detected cases of scoliosis with curves of ≥10 degrees, which is consistent with previously-reported averages.
+A low threshold for a positive screening result may increase the likelihood of detecting children with severe AIS who could benefit from immediate intervention; an analysis of patients referred to the single scoliosis referral center in the western district of Sweden during the 10-year period in which a systematic screening program for AIS was introduced demonstrated declines in the most severe curves detected each year and in the number of persons who required surgical treatment.
+However, it also may identify screen-positive persons who will never require treatment.
+Luk and colleagues noted that although 2.5 percent of the adolescents in their survey population of more than 150,000 fit the diagnostic criteria for scoliosis (curve of $>10^{\circ}$ ), only a little more than half of these persons had curves of $20^{\circ}$ or more (approaching the threshold at which brace treatment is often instituted), and only 0.2 percent of adolescents had curves of 40° or greater (approaching the threshold for surgical treatment).
+Using a higher cutoff point to designate a positive screening test (e.g., curve of $\geq 20^{\circ}$ ) would be a possible alternative approach; however, this may preclude the ability to identify and monitor or pre-emptively treat persons with mild curves that may progress.
+As noted above, it is difficult to accurately predict which persons with AIS will be most likely to have their curves progress during adolescence.
+There is a greater likelihood of curve progression associated with female sex, greater severity of curve, significant remaining growth potential, and certain curve types.
+However, sex is the only one of these factors that can be known at the time of screening, and because the majority of females with AIS will not have significant progression of curve, the predictive value of sex for risk stratification may be limited.
+Sex-based approaches to screening have been endorsed by several organizations, but no studies of sex-targeted screening approaches met our inclusion criteria.
+In the studies included in this review, females comprised between 68 and 82 percent of detected cases of scoliosis with curves of 10° or greater, which is consistent with previously reported averages.
 There currently are insufficient data on the association of other physical findings or genetic markers with progression of disease to enable identification of high-risk and low-risk populations in whom targeted screening approaches may be beneficial.
-Finally, it must be emphasized that the value of screening for AIS-of any severity, and in in any population-ultimately is dependent on whether potential interventions are effective.
+Finally, it must be emphasized that the value of screening for AIS-of any severity, and in in any population- ultimately depends on whether potential interventions are effective.